Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The symptoms of CF differ for each person.
-Infants born with CF usually show symptoms by age two.
+Infants born with CF usually show symptoms by age 2.
 Some children, though, may not show symptoms until later in life.
 The following signs are suspicious of CF, and infants having these signs may be further tested for CF:

 The symptoms of CF may resemble other conditions or medical problems.
-See a health care provider for a diagnosis.
+See a healthcare provider for a diagnosis.

 Most cases of cystic fibrosis (CF) are found during newborn screening.
 In addition to a complete medical history and physical exam, tests for CF include a sweat test to measure the amount of sodium chloride (salt) present.
 Higher than normal amounts of sodium and chloride suggest CF. Other tests depend on which body system is affected and may include: